Meet the GTI Team

-David McNeill is the Associate Director of GTI and works as the principal instructor, program developer, advisor, and coordinator of all GTI programs.
+David McNeill is the Associate Director of the GTI and works as the principal instructor, program developer, advisor, and coordinator of all GTI programs.
 He has worked in the university setting for nearly 20 years largely with student leadership development and international student programs.
 He holds a bachelor's degree in Psychology from the University of Tennessee – Knoxville with a minor in Middle Eastern affairs.
-His master's is in Biblical Studies from Asbury Theological Seminary with an emphasis in the use of logic and reason in the interpretation of Biblical texts in both their original language and English.
+His master's degree is in Biblical Studies from Asbury Theological Seminary with an emphasis in the use of logic and reason in the interpretation of Biblical texts in both their original language and English.
 He worked and lived in Turkey for three years as the director of Carquest automotive parts company's liaison office.
 He has trained hundreds of students and staff in the areas of leadership development, inter-cultural communication and small group dynamics.
 He has also developed and implemented two international summer study abroad programs consisting of students living in the homes of Turkish families and Tunisian families and engaging the culture.
 He has managed large budgets and hired and supervised numerous teams of staff in the non-profit sector.
 Of all his roles in GTI, the one he enjoys the most is his interactions with international students from cultures around the world.

 You can email David at email@example.com or call (919) 513-0105.

-Director of China Programs
+China Programs Coordinator

 Shiqin joined the GTI in December 2010.
 She came to NC State University after working as a program director of Communities In Schools of Orange County.
 During her time there, Shiqin was the lead coordinator in designing a multi-year education program funded by the US Department of Education.
 Shiqin also has several years of experience working as an international division specialist for the Trademark Office of China, focusing on international trademark protection and management of trademark-related training programs.
-Shiqin holds a Master's of Public Administration (MPA) from NC State and a Bachelor's degree from China University of Political Science and Law.
+Shiqin holds a Master of Public Administration (MPA) from NC State and a bachelor's degree from China University of Political Science and Law.
 She is also a doctoral candidate in NC State's College of Education.